 It happens because their internal clock will find it difficult to differentiate between the day and night with lights exposed close to their habitats.
 And that’s not a good sign.

 Yet, if you want to look at your favorite pet during nighttime, there are a few lighting options that you can opt for safely.
-These lights are comparable with dimlights in our home, which shouldn’t bother the turtles much.
+These lights are comparable to dream lights in our home, which shouldn’t bother the turtles much.

 The Light That You Can Use at Night

 You can use a special type of dim light to install in the turtle tank for nighttime.
 There are many night lamps for turtle tanks.
 This light produces a pretty dim light and has red, blue, yellow, or black glasses mostly, reflecting minimum illumination.
 Therefore, your turtle is less likely to feel bothered at night by these lights.

 Plus, these lights are energy-efficient and generate minimal heating as well.
 Thus, the bulbs are more suitable for juveniles.
 It is because juveniles have no control over their body temperature and even need heat at night to regulate their warmth.